Jext® is the medicine you have been given by your doctor to help treat your anaphylaxis.

-Jext® contains a liquid, which works quickly while you wait for the ambulance.
-This liquid is a medicine called adrenaline.
-Jext® automatically injects the adrenaline into their body.
+Once you have used your Jext®, it works quickly while you wait for the ambulance to arrive.
+The liquid medicine inside Jext® is called adrenaline, Jext® automatically puts the adrenaline into your body.

 Your doctor has given you Jext® because your body has reacted badly to something in the past, such as a type of food or an insect sting.
 In other words, you had an allergic reaction to something.

 You may react again in the future to whatever it is that your body doesn’t like.
 There is also a chance that next time you may have a more severe allergic reaction called an anaphylactic reaction.